AncestryDNA vs. MyHeritageDNA - Which DNA Test is Better for You?

 |Historical Records||US - $19.95/month, International - $34.99/month|

-AncestryDNA’s autosomal DNA test runs just $99 and often you can find deals that bring this price down to $79 or $69.
+AncestryDNA’s autosomal DNA test runs just $99 and a current deal brings the price down to $59.
 Shipping costs $9.95, but only $4.95 for each additional kit.
 You can also pay $24.95 for expedited shipping on the first kit, and $12.95 for each additional kit.

 If you’d like, you can also pay $19.99 per month to gain access to Ancestry’s genealogy records, which it states include more than 17 billion searchable historical records.
 With access to international records thrown in, the price climbs to $34.99.